 Are second marriages successful?
 If you’ve been wrestling with this dilemma, know that yours can be listed as one of the second marriage success stories if you and your spouse learn to be absolutely honest with each other in stating your expectations and vision for a shared future.

 8. Forgive.
 Others and yourself

+One of the lesser-known secrets and the best piece of 2nd marriage advice for a successful remarriage is to set yourself free from the grudges and hurt of the past.
 Whenever a marriage ends, there is the inevitable pain and hurt but don’t make that the basis of judging everything that will happen to you in the future.
-Accept that we all have flaws, yourself and your ex-spouse.
+Accept that we all have flaws, that includes your and your ex-spouse.
 Without condoning the hurt caused to you, try and forgive to truly move on especially when you have an opportunity with a second marriage.

-“Also forgive yourself and be willing to move on,” says Jenkins.
-“This is your second marriage and there would be things that you are not particularly proud of something that happened in No. 1.
+“Also forgive yourself and be willing to move on,” says Dr. Jenkins, adding, “This is your second marriage and there would be things about your first that you are not particularly proud of.
 Just be ready to forgive and quit all that happened in the past.”

 Related Reading: What To Do If You Think Your Husband Hates You?

 9. Do not hide details about your first marriage

 Another crucial piece of 2nd marriage advice is to commit yourself to being transparent about the past.
 When you get hitched the second time, the most basic ingredient should be honesty.
 Never hide any detail about your spouse or what went wrong in your first marriage from your new husband/wife or their family.
 Indeed, there might be information that you would rather not share fearing it might lead to embarrassment and problems.